-F. The Debtors' Financial Outlook and Business Strategy Going Forward
+E. The Debtors' Financial Outlook and Business Strategy Going Forward

 Despite the Debtors' substantial prepetition efforts to reduce the amount of their outstanding funded debt, relax financial covenants, and extend maturities, including through various asset sales and refinancings, the Debtors' balance sheet remained unsustainable in light of both present and expected market conditions.
-Accordingly, faced with the prospect of a liquidity crisis in late 2015, the Debtors commenced these Chapter 11 Cases to effectuate a restructuring that will right size their balance sheet and address operational issues.
-With the balance sheet issues addressed, the Debtors believe they will be positioned to leverage their core operations, business model, and customer base to return to profitability.
+Accordingly, faced with the prospect of a liquidity crisis in late 2015, the Debtors commenced the Chapter 11 Cases to effectuate a restructuring that will right size their balance sheet, address operational issues, and monetize claims they hold against CEC and its affiliates.
+With these issues addressed, the Debtors believe they will be positioned to leverage their core operations, business model, and customer base to return to profitability.
 Despite the recent downward pressure placed on the Debtors' fundamental business operations, the Debtors remain market leaders in the gaming industry and continue to advantageously leverage the synergies between their regional and destination properties to maximize their share of the gaming market.
-The continued strength of the Debtors' fundamental operations, coupled with the deleverage of the Debtors' balance sheet and the structural reorganization into a real estate investment trust structure that will result under the Debtors' proposed Plan, will increase the Debtors' competitiveness and maximize the value of the Debtors' business as a going concern.
+The continued strength of the Debtors' fundamental operations, coupled with the deleverage of the Debtors' balance sheet and the structural reorganization into a real estate investment trust structure that will result under the Debtors' proposed Plan, will increase the Debtors' competitiveness and maximize the value of the Debtors' businesses as a going concern.
 The Debtors expect that the efficient and successful consummation of the proposed restructuring will enable the Debtors to profitably operate their business and aggressively pursue opportunities as they arise.

-ARTICLE VII.
+ARTICLE IV.
 MATERIAL EVENTS OF THE CHAPTER 11 CASES

-A. Commencement of Involuntary Chapter 11 Proceedings
+A. Involuntary Chapter 11 Proceedings

-On January 12, 2015, just three (3) days prior to the Debtors' anticipated commencement of the Chapter 11 Cases in the Northern District of Illinois, certain holders of Second Lien Notes filed an involuntary bankruptcy petition against CEOC, but no other Debtor, in the United States Bankruptcy Court for the District of Delaware (the "Delaware Bankruptcy Court") captioned In re Caesars Entertainment Operating Company, Inc., No. 15-10047 (the "Involuntary Proceeding").
+On January 12, 2015, three days before the Debtors' anticipated commencement of the Chapter 11 Cases in the Northern District of Illinois, three petitioning creditors, each a Second Lien Noteholder (the "Petitioning Creditors") filed an involuntary bankruptcy petition against CEOC, but no other Debtor, in the United States Bankruptcy Court for the District of Delaware (the "Delaware Bankruptcy Court") captioned In re Caesars Entertainment Operating Company, Inc., No. 15-10047 (the "Involuntary Proceeding").

-On January 14, 2015, certain holders of the Second Lien Notes filed in the Involuntary Proceeding the Motion of Petitioning Creditors, Pursuant to Section 105(a) of the Bankruptcy Code and Bankruptcy Rule 1014(b), for an Order (I) Establishing Venue for the Chapter 11 Cases of Caesars Entertainment Operating Company, Inc. and its Debtor Affiliates in the District of Delaware and (II) Granting Related Relief [Docket No. 26] (the "Venue Motion").
-On January 15, 2015, the Delaware Bankruptcy Court entered the Order Pursuant to Section 105(a) of the Bankruptcy Code and Bankruptcy Rule 1014(b), Staying Parallel Proceeding [Docket No. 47] (the "Stay Order"), which stayed the Debtors' Chapter 11 Cases before the Bankruptcy Court pending the Delaware Bankruptcy Courts' consideration of the Venue Motion.
+On January 14, 2015, the Petitioning Creditors filed in the Involuntary Proceeding the Motion of Petitioning Creditors, Pursuant to Section 105(a) of the Bankruptcy Code and Bankruptcy Rule 1014(b), for an Order (I) Establishing Venue for the Chapter 11 Cases of Caesars Entertainment Operating Company, Inc. and its Debtor Affiliates in the District of Delaware and (II) Granting Related Relief [Del.
+Involuntary Docket No. 26] (the "Venue Motion").
+On January 15, 2015, the Delaware Bankruptcy Court entered the Order Pursuant to Section 105(a) of the Bankruptcy Code and Bankruptcy Rule 1014(b), Staying Parallel Proceeding [Del.
+Involuntary Docket No. 47] (the "Stay Order"), which stayed the Debtors' Chapter 11 Cases before the Bankruptcy Court pending the Delaware Bankruptcy Court's consideration of the Venue Motion.

 On January 26 and 27, 2015, the Delaware Bankruptcy Court held an evidentiary hearing to consider the relief requested by the Venue Motion.
-On January 28, 2015, the Delaware Bankruptcy Court entered an order in the Involuntary Proceeding [Docket No. 220] lifting the stay imposed by the Stay Order and transferring venue of the Involuntary Proceeding to the Northern District of Illinois.
+On January 28, 2015, the Delaware Bankruptcy Court entered an order in the Involuntary Proceeding [Del.
+Involuntary Docket No. 220] lifting the stay imposed by the Stay Order and transferring venue of the Involuntary Proceeding to the Northern District of Illinois.
+The Involuntary Proceeding was re-captioned In re Caesars Entertainment Operating Company, Inc., No. 15-01145.
+There is currently a trial scheduled to commence on October 5, 2015, to consider the propriety of the Involuntary Proceeding.